MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 Note:
 - Identity must be unique.
-- ServiceNumber must be a valid Service Number in the Skype for Business Online online telephone number inventory.
+- ServiceNumber must be a valid Service Number in the tenant telephone number inventory.
 - If CallerIdSubstitute is given as "Service", then ServiceNumber cannot be empty.
 - If CallerIdSubstitute is given as "Resource", then ResourceAccount cannot be empty.